 For me, I held back $10 per month in the beginning.
 That allowed me to go see a movie every month, which helped stave off debt fatigue and kept me going more times than I remember.

 Determine the amount you want to hold back, start small, and freely use it on what you want.

 5. Pay Yourself First

-This helps you build savings so when you run into an emergency you have cash to fall back on instead of pulling out a credit card, which only keeps you in debt longer.
+This helps you build savings so when you run into an emergency you have cash to rely on instead of using a credit card, which only keeps you in debt longer.

 Many online savings accounts let you automate this savings and have no minimum balance requirement.
 It doesn’t matter if you start by saving $5 per month in the beginning.